Vyral/monte-mohr-recruiting/_posts/2021-02-09-whats-the-biggest-problem-in-our-market.md

 {% include youtube.html %}

-<center><em>Here’s what low inventory and rising prices have done to our market.</em></center>
+<center><em>Here&rsquo;s what low inventory and rising prices have done to our market.</em></center>

 &nbsp;

-Which is the bigger problem that our Nashville real estate market faces: rising prices or lack of inventory?
+What’s the bigger problem facing our Nashville real estate market: rising prices or lack of inventory?
 In this episode of “The Talk of Music City Real Estate,” we’ll answer this question and more.
 There are plenty of would-be sellers out there who won’t pull the trigger because they’re afraid they’ll have nowhere to go after they do sell.
-However, the momentum of people moving to the middle Tennessee area has prevented any significant market slowdown.&nbsp;
+However, the momentum of people moving to the Middle Tennessee area has prevented any significant market slowdown.&nbsp;

 **Feel free to watch the video above in its entirety to watch the full episode or use these timestamps to skip ahead to various sections at your leisure:&nbsp;**